FreeFalcon/freefalcon-central/README.md

 people dedicated to the scene.
 Now we're going open source, and anybody can contribute.

+## Configuration

+To set up the source code to run in Debug mode, you'll need an install of FreeFalcon on your computer.
+To tell Visual Studio where this installation is, right click on the FFViper project and select Properties from the dropdown.
+Under Configuration Options in the window that pops up, select Debugging and edit the Working Directory to the root of your FreeFalcon install.

 ## Contributing

 You can contribute to the project in various ways.